jinghuazhao/INF/docs/rsid/README.md

   SNP --> |"GWAS summary statistics (SNP, A1, A2, Z)"| Protein;
 ```

-An example for IL-12B, (EWAS, joint/conditional) Q-Q and Manhattan plots from `ewas-plot.R`.
+Shown below is an example for IL-12B, (EWAS, joint/conditional) Q-Q and Manhattan plots from `ewas-plot.R`.

 <p align="center"><img src="ewas-plot.png"></p>